Inclusive Practices surveys

 There are four Inclusive Practices Tools (3 surveys and the School Review Profile).
 These explore similar themes, but are aimed at different members of the school community.
 These are the:

-- Inclusive Practices School Review Profile (SRP) (is intended to be sat online)
+- Inclusive Practices School Review Profile (SRP) (available online only)

-(Note: All surveys may be sat either online or as a downloadable hard copy survey.)
+(Note: All surveys may be sat online, but only the Student and Community surveys may be sat as a downloadable hard copy survey.)

 The Staff, Community and Student Surveys are designed to gather data that explores the perspectives of different groups.
 The questions in each survey are parallel versions of questions in the School Review Profile.